chtoucas/Narvalo.NET/docs/Guidelines.md

   * `Select` (LINQ operator)
   * `Add`, collection initializer
 - All static members should be thread-safe.
-- Internal classes must be in a subdirectory named "Internal".
+- Consider putting internal classes in a separate directory named "Internal".

 ### Optional Rules

-- Consider putting optional extensions in a subdirectory named "Extensions".
+- Consider putting optional extensions in a separate directory.
 - Projects should use a minimal set of references.

 ### Localization & Resources